- 1. Convert Videos to FCP+

 Step 1 Hit Add Files and Import Footage.

 Download and install Wondershare UniConverter on your Mac.
-Launch the program, confirm that the Video Converter tile is selected from the top, click the Add Files symbol from the center, use the box that opens to select the footage you want to export to ProRes, and click Load from the bottom-right corner of the box.
+Launch the program, confirm that the Converter tile is selected from the top, click the Add Files symbol from the center, use the box that opens to select the footage you want to export to ProRes, and click Load from the bottom-right corner of the box.

 Step 2 Select ProRes as an Output Format.